SoftUni/Programming-Basics-Book-Python-EN/chapter-06-nested-loops.md

 ![](assets/chapter-6-1-images/11.Ratings-06.png)

 For everything to work, we need to add the code.
-First we go to the file **index.html** (from the templates folder) and look for the **TODO** sections.
+First, we go to the file **index.html** (from the templates folder) and look for the **TODO** sections.
 In their place we enter the following code:
 ![](assets/chapter-6-1-images/11.Ratings-07.png)

 The above code creates a web form **`<form>`** with one field **`" rating "`** for entering a number in the interval [**0… 100**] and a button [**Rate**] to send the data from the form to the server.
 Then, draw with three separate **for** loops the corresponding number of stars - filled, half-empty and empty.